Photodynamic Therapy (PDT)

 What can I expect during PDT?

 - Your provider then points the light at the area of the cancer.
-The photosensitizer is activated, and the cancer cells are destroyed.
-Since the photosensitizing drug stays in cancer cells longer, the cancer are damaged more than the healthy cells that have already cleared the drug.
+The photosensitizer is activated (turned on) by the light, and the cancer cells are destroyed.
+Since the photosensitizing drug stays in cancer cells longer, the cancer cells are damaged more than the healthy cells that have already cleared the drug.

-PDT may be repeated and may be done with other treatments, such as surgery, radiation, or chemotherapy.
+PDT may be repeated and may be done with other treatments, like surgery, radiation, or chemotherapy.

 What are the side effects of PDT?

 Photosensitizers make your body sensitive to light.
 Your provider will tell you how long you should avoid light exposure.
-You will be given light precautions, such as avoiding direct sunlight and bright indoor light for a period of time.
+You will be given light precautions, like avoiding direct sunlight and bright indoor light.
+If you need to be outdoors, be sure to wear a wide-brimmed hat and clothing that protects your skin.